karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

 ## Set up machine on AWS
 ### These steps are done on aws.com:

-1. Log in to account on AWS.com.
+1. Log in to your account on AWS.com.
 1. Click on the **Services** tab and select **EC2**.
 1. Press **Key Pair**, then press **Import Key Pair**.
 #### Set up security protocols